gilles-danjou/pinf/README.md

 PINF is under **heavy development** and while some concepts are set in stone many details are a work in progress.

-PINF is considered to be of **Alpha** quality meaning it is subject to change without notice.
+PINF is considered to be of **Alpha** quality meaning things are subject to change without notice.
 That being said we will try hard to make changes as pain free as possible.
+After all we use PINF too and need the same migration paths.

 Even though PINF is a young project, with some care it can be used in **production workflows**.
 We are actively looking for **early adopters** to begin using PINF.
 This is essential to prove PINF as a generic